 Other symptoms include pain in your joints, fever, fatigue, hair loss, mouth ulcers, and skin lesions.
 Lupus is one of the most common yet least understood autoimmune diseases.
 This results in an inadequate level of funding for research and treatment.

-The Lupus Foundation of America works to raise awareness and fund lupus research to find better treatments and a cure for this complex Ddisease lupus is a disease that causes the body’s immune system to attack healthy tissue.
+The Lupus Foundation of America works to raise awareness and fund lupus research to find better treatments and a cure for this complex disease, lupus, a disease that causes the body’s immune system to attack healthy tissue.

-It causes extreme pain throughout the body and has symptoms of arthritis, fever, fatigue, rashes on the face or hands (but not on palms), inflammation of the nose and mouth lining, hair loss (alopecia), muscle aches, and joint pain.
+It causes extreme pain throughout the body and has symptoms of arthritis, fever, fatigue, rashes on the face or hands (but not on palms), nose and mouth lining inflammation, hair loss (alopecia), muscle aches, and joint pain.

-It can result in severe damage to internal organs, including the kidneys, lungs, brain, and heart.
-The symptoms vary from person to person, but it also affects internal organs.
+It can severely damage internal organs, including the kidneys, lungs, brain, and heart.
+The symptoms vary from person to person but also affect internal organs.
 In some cases, people diagnosed with Lupus have been found to have blood clots.

 Main Differences Between Hashimotos and Lupus